 This section discusses some of the most popular and widely available mind-body complementary therapies used by people with cancer in the UK.

-Mind-body therapies are based on the belief that what we think and feel can affect our health and healing.
-They are available in many cancer treatment centres and are often given as part of conventional support for people affected by cancer.
+Mind-body therapies are based on the belief that what we think and feel can affect our well-being.
+Like all other complementary or alternative therapies, they have no effect on the cancer.
+But they are often given as part of support for people with cancer.